ENROLLMENT AND CURRICULUM

-Weekly Enrollment and the Induced Course Load Matrix both fall under this category.
+The Weekly Enrollment and Induced Course Load Matrix Reports fall under this category.

-Weekly Enrollment consists of reports produced at the opening of fall and spring semesters.
-Enrollment status is reported at one-week intervals from four weeks before courses start until four weeks after courses begin.
+Reports produced at the opening of Fall and Spring semesters.
+Enrollment status is reported at one-week intervals from four weeks before courses start until four weeks after courses have started.

-The Induced Course Load Matrix is a series of reports on the composition of campuses, programs, or disciplines in terms of how much of their enrollment and credit hours is filled with students from other programs/disciplines.
+Series of reports on the composition of Campuses, programs or disciplines in terms of how much of their enrollment and credit hours are filled with students from other programs or disciplines.

 Most finance reports can be found in the Fact Book.
-There are links provided to other UAA and UA financial information.
+Links are provided to UAA and UA financial information.

-Reports related to graduation, degree, and certificate awards.
-Also includes time to degree.
+Reports related to graduation, degree and certificate awards.
+Also include time to degree.

-Reports on the eight measures of performance UAA has defined to evaluate universities.
+Reports on the eight measures of performance (metrics) UAA has defined to evaluate universities.

-A list of degree/certificate programs offered at UAA and reports on students by program and by campus.
+A list of degree and certificate programs offered at UAA.
+Also includes reports on students by program and by Campus.

-The student section of the Fact Book contains a wide variety of reports on student characteristics.
-Reports on student applicants, students served by UAA, and student profiles are also available.
+The Student Section of the Fact Book contains reports on student characteristics including gender, ethnicity, high school, major, degree status, etc. Reports on student applicants, students served by UAA, and student profiles are also available.